Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Good analytics and link tracking

-- Multi-client management useful for larger orgs
+- Multi-client management useful for larger organizations

 Cons: